CAVaccineInventory/vial/docs/api.md

 }
 ```

+Try this API at https://vial-staging.calltheshots.us/api/availabilityTags

 ## GET /api/counties/&lt;state&gt;

 Unauthenticated.
 Returns a list of counties for the two-letter state code.
-For example: https://vial-staging.calltheshots.us/api/counties/RI

 ```json
 {